Top 20 Python Machine Learning Interview Questions and Answers in 2024

 The specific format of questions depends on the company and the position you’re interviewing for.

-For instance, many Google candidates report getting asked to implement k-nearest neighbors, a broad and conceptual question.
+For instance, Google MLE candidates report being asked to implement k-nearest neighbors, a broad and conceptual question.
 While Netflix interviews may focus more on model evaluation questions.

 👋